 Finding accommodation in Geneva can be among an expat's greatest challenges.
 There is usually a shortage of available rentals, and both prices and competition are high.

 A good alternative to the oversubscribed inner-city suburbs of Geneva is peripheral areas such as Cologny, Chênes-Bougeries, Meyrin, Grand-Saconnex and Lancy, which are easily reached by public transport.

 Types of accommodation in Geneva

 Apartments are the most common type of accommodation in Geneva.
-They're usually well maintained, but tend to be small and tenants have to adhere to strict rules around noise.
+They're usually well maintained but small, and tenants have to adhere to strict rules around noise.

 Expats moving to Geneva with a family may want to consider larger properties further away from the city centre, even across the border in neighbouring France.